ph3at/ph3at.github.io/_posts/2023-02-28-Asset-Compression.md

 both higher-performance primitives for basic file access as well as GPU-accelerated decompression.

 However, this blog post is not about that.
-Rather, it is about **general concepts of asset storage and compression**, the various factors that play into decisions regarding that.
-As is not too uncommon for PH3, we'll focus in particular on a few **aspects that primarily affect PC** and are frequently overlooked - above all, actually utilizing the frequently larger amounts of main memory available compared to other platforms.
+Rather, it is about **general concepts of asset storage and compression**, and the various factors that play into decisions regarding that.
+As is not too uncommon for PH3, we'll focus in particular on a few **aspects that primarily affect PC** and are frequently overlooked -- above all, actually utilizing the frequently larger amounts of main memory available compared to other platforms.

 While DirectStorage and GPU decompression are interesting, their impact specifically on PC is often vastly